hansonjw/employee-tracker/README.md

   ### - update an employee role --
     Need to figure out what to do with this one...not exactly clear...I believe the program is to present a list of employees...then when an employee is selected then a list of roles is present.
     When a new role is selected the database is updated??

 ## Dependencies:
-- You’ll need to use:
+To run this application you’ll need to use:
 - MySQL2 package
 - Inquirer package
 - console.table package (Links to an external site.) to print MySQL rows to the console.